 INDEMNIFICATION

 13.1.
 Loss or Damage to Project Facilities.
-Operator shall be responsible for any physical loss or damage to any Project Facilities resulting from Operator’s negligence in the course of the performance of its obligations under this Agreement, not to exceed an amount equal to the lesser of (i) the applicable deductible under [Owner’s/Operator’s] physical damage insurance policies, if any, that covers such loss or damage or (ii) one hundred percent (100%) of the Operating Fee for that Contract Year.
+Operator shall be responsible for any physical loss or damage to any Project Facilities resulting from Operator’s negligence in the course of the performance of its obligations under this Agreement, not to exceed an amount equal to the lesser of (i) the applicable deductible under Owner’s physical damage insurance policies, if any, that covers such loss or damage or (ii) one hundred percent (100%) of the Operating Fee for that Contract Year.

 13.2.
 Operator Indemnity.
 Operator shall indemnify, defend, and hold harmless Owner Representatives (other than Operator, any Subcontractor and their respective Representatives) against any and all Losses of whatever kind and nature, including all related costs and expenses incurred in connection therewith, in respect of personal injury to or death of third parties and in respect of loss of or damage to any third party property to the extent that the same arises out of: